satheezv/PREVENT/README.md

 **PREVENT** addresses this challenge by introducing a multimodal Behavior Tree (BT) framework that integrates:

--  Dexterous and Navigational Vision systems
+-  Dexterous and Navigational Vision and modalities that detects workflow anomalies
--  IoT-based gas sensing for hazard detection
+-  IoT-based olfactory modality for chemical hazard sensing
 -  AI-based perception modules (CNNs, VLMs)

 This repository provides: